LOGESH0715/basic-concepts-in-python/README.md

-:

 🐍 Top 31 Basic Python Questions with Explanation and Code 📘 Overview

-This repository contains the Top 31 most important basic Python interview questions with detailed explanations and example code snippets.
+This repository contains the Top 31 Basic Python Questions with detailed explanations and example code.
-It is perfect for beginners, students, and interview preparation.
+It’s perfect for beginners, students, and interview preparation to quickly understand Python fundamentals.

-📋 Topics Covered
-No.	Question	Concept	Example
-1	What is Python?
-Introduction	print("Hello, Python!")
-2	Data Types	int, float, str, bool, etc.	type(10), type("Hi") 3	List vs Tuple	Mutable vs Immutable	list.append(), (tuple) 4	User Input	input() Function	input("Enter name: ")
-5	Type Casting	Convert types	int("10")
-6	Conditional Statements	if, elif, else	if age >= 18:
-7	Loops	for, while	for i in range(5):
+🧩 What You’ll Learn

+🔹 Python basics and syntax

+🔹 Data types and variables

+🔹 Conditional statements & loops

-8	Functions	Defining and calling	def greet():
+🔹 Functions and recursion
-9	Recursion	Function calling itself	factorial(n-1)
-10	*args & **kwargs	Variable arguments	def show(*args, **kwargs):
-...	...	...	...
-💡 Features

-✅ 31 essential Python questions
+🔹 *args and **kwargs usage

+🔹 Type casting and user input

+🧠 Why This Repo?

+✅ Easy-to-understand explanations
-✅ Easy explanations with working code
+✅ Clean code examples for every concept

-✅ Beginner-friendly formatting

-✅ Helpful for interviews & quick revision
+✅ Great for quick revision and interview prep

-🧠 Usage
+✅ Beginner-friendly learning path

+💻 How to Use

-Clone this repository:
+Clone the repository:

 git clone https://github.com/yourusername/python-basic-questions.git

-Run any example:
+Run any Python file:

 python filename.py